Sporting events big and small are finding a new home and willing partner in Reno Tahoe

 The stadium can be recognized from miles away due to the 80-foot-tall silver bowling ball perched atop its roof.
 For all-in-one bowling tournaments, there truly is no other venue like the National Bowling Stadium.

 By Air: Getting to Reno Tahoe is easier than ever with new nonstop service to Los Angeles, Oakland, Boise and New York City.
-With more nonstop flights to Dallas and Atlanta coming online soon, arrangements for your next event will be even more convenient.
+With nonstop flights to Dallas and Atlanta, arrangements for your next event will be even more convenient.
 Chicago, Phoenix, Seattle and Denver remain in regular rotation, and the Reno-Tahoe International Airport is committed to adding more air service to accommodate the destination’s growing tech industry.
-Wherever your competitors hail from, Reno Tahoe USA is not far away!
+Wherever your competitors hail from, Reno Tahoe is not far away!